vonderborch/PythonEmbedded.Net/Docs/API-Reference.md

 Task<string> ExportRequirementsFreezeToStringAsync(CancellationToken cancellationToken = default)
 ```

+Exports installed packages as a requirements.txt string (with exact versions from pip freeze).

-Gets pip freeze output as a string.
+**Returns:** The requirements.txt content as a string.

 ##### InstallPackagesAsync